-Figures presented in Table 9 can be used to estimate the amount of time over a one year period when certain parts of the band (depending on the activity) are at their busiest with the highest number of actively transmitting amateur stations.
+Figures presented in Table 9 identify the estimated amount of time over a one year period when certain parts of the band (depending on the activity) are at their busiest with the highest number of actively transmitting amateur stations.

 Table 9 also shows that the number of active stations involved in the EME and wideband activities is considerably lower than those active for narrow band activities.